reimagined/resolve/docs/advanced-techniques.md

 ## Upload Files

-The **resolve-module-uploader** module implements the file upload functionality.
+The **@reimagined/module-uploader** module implements the file upload functionality.
 You can enable this module as shown below:

 ##### run.js: